Quality assurance as a project manager: 5 tips & thoughts

 Scrum Guide emphasizes regular inspection and adaptation.
 Use retrospective meetings to reflect together on the process and identify potential for improvement.
 Instead of looking for blame, focus on more efficient ways of working.

-By the way, I would like to add as a note that this information depends on what kind of company you are in – for example, is it a small startup, a large corporation or somewhere in between?
-Then some of the points here may be less relevant, as management and leadership styles should of course be adapted to their context (more on: What is small business leadership).
+By the way, I would like to add as a note that this information depends on what kind of company you are in - is it, for example, a small startup, a large corporation or somewhere in between?
+Then some of the points here may be less relevant, because management and leadership styles should of course be adapted to their context (more on: What is small business leadership).

 Project Manager Quality Assurance